janimiyarj/FilmFinder-A-Multi-Algorithm-Movie-Recommendation-Engine./README.md

-Here's a comprehensive README file template for your movie recommendation system project.
-You can modify it as needed to fit your specific project details and preferences.

----

-# Movie Recommendation System
+# FilmFinder: A Multi-Algorithm Movie Recommendation Engine

 ## Overview
 This project implements a movie recommendation system using the MovieLens 20M dataset.
 It employs various recommendation algorithms, including popularity filtering, content-based filtering, collaborative filtering, and integrates natural language processing (NLP) with Hugging Face's models.
 The goal is to provide personalized movie recommendations based on user preferences and behaviors.